xsabatox/teaching101/assessment2.md

 ##Course Description

-The ability to provide and obtain information is essential to all living species, and animals use visual, chemical, tactical, electrical and acoustic signals to communicate.
+The ability to provide and obtain information is essential to all living species and animals use visual, chemical, tactical, electrical and acoustic signals to communicate.
 Bioacoustics is a cross-disciplinary science that studies how animals produce, modify, detect and analyze sound to communicate using acoustic signals.

-Goal: Prepare biology students to be able to design, execute and present a bioacoustic research.
+Through a combination of lectures, field work and computer lab activities, this course will provide an introduction to bioacoustics.
+Students will learn about the properties of sound, mechanisms of sound signals production, propagation and reception, how to record acoustic signals and how to perform a spectrogram analysis.
+The goal is to prepare them to be able to design, execute and present a bioacoustic research.

 ##Overview